Multiplication algorithm: Russian peasant multiplication

 The binary method is also known as peasant multiplication, because it has been widely used by people who are classified as peasants and thus have not memorized the multiplication tables required for long multiplication.
 The algorithm was in use in ancient Egypt.
 Its main advantages are that it can be taught quickly, requires no memorization, and can be performed using tokens, such as poker chips, if paper and pencil aren't available.
 The disadvantage is that it takes more steps than long multiplication, so it can be unwieldy for large numbers.

 Description

-On paper, write down in one column the numbers you get when you repeatedly halve the multiplier, ignoring the remainder; in a column beside it repeatedly double the multiplicand.
-Cross out each row in which the last digit of the first number is even, and add the remaining numbers in the second column to obtain the product.
+One column contains the numbers that result from repeatedly halving the multiplier while ignoring the remainder.
+Another column beside it contains the results of repeatedly doubling the multiplicand.
+The product is evaluated by crossing out each row where the first number ends in an even digit, then summing up the remaining numbers in the second column in order to obtain the product.